nguyenan11/Algorithm/week6_06.14-06.20.21.md

 ```

 ### O(1) time | O(1) space
-* O(1) space because when add add or remove, we work with an existed array; no
+* O(1) space because at each method, we work with an existed array.
-iteration.
-With each value of n, we might store 2 additional map (3n), but
-overall O(n) comes down to O(1) and so does O(3n)

 ## [Balanced Brackets](Stacks/src/main/java/BalancedBrackets.java)